This card plants a tree!

 Tree Appeal only plants native broadleaf species, grown in the UK from collected seed.
 These are species such as oak, beech and hazel, chosen for their beneficial effects on biodiversity and habitat creation.
 Read more about the types of tree we plant.

 All the trees sponsored through 'This card plants a woodland tree' are sent to UK nature reserves, conservation projects and protected woodlands.
 They are planted by volunteers and staff of environmental organisations.
 Tree Appeal welcomes applications for trees from all types of environmental group including wildlife charities.

 Where are they planted?

 Environmental organisations throughout the UK can apply for free trees from Tree Appeal.
 Since 2005 we've planted more than 450,000 saplings like this.
-Some projects that have received trees in 2020, many sponsored by people just like you, include:
+Some projects that have received trees sponsored by this card include:

 - Halvasso Project – Fal Catchment, Falmouth